-Frozen Pipe Prevention Tips
+Frozen Pipe Prevention Tips & Pipe Thawing Solutions

-The extreme cold combined with wind chill creates a substantial risk for frozen or burst pipes.
+Extremely cold weather combined with wind chill creates a substantial risk for frozen or burst pipes.
 Freezing water turns to ice within the pipe, it expands and can block the line.
 This blockage can create excessive pressure throughout the system and cause pipe failure in vulnerable places–no matter if the pipe is made of plastic, copper or steel.
 Even a tiny crack can unleash more than 250 gallons of water in a single day.
 The results can cause property damage, high repair costs and disruption of business.

 - Open cabinet doors under sinks and in storage areas to allow heat from the room to circulate around uninsulated pipes.
 Allow a trickle of hot and cold water to drip overnight; however, be careful not to run the water into a drain line that is exposed to the extreme cold because that line might freeze.

 - Insulate all pipes in unheated areas or against uninsulated outside walls, in garages or crawl spaces.
 Apply heat tape or thermostat-controlled heat cables around pipes that are exposed and prone to freezing.

 - Make sure the heat is turned on in the building and is set no lower than 55 degrees Fahrenheit.